Bicycle Accident Attorney Los Angelesgreylawpi2021-08-18T11:22:55+00:00

 The National Highway Traffic Safety Administration (NHTSA) offers the following statistics:

-Nearly all bicycle deaths are caused by accidents between bikes and motor vehicles.
+Nearly all bicycle deaths get caused by accidents between bikes and motor vehicles.

 45% of accidents involving a bicycle and car occur at an intersection.